What are DOTE Projects?

 It is best to keep your DOTE Project folders on a hard drive or an external hard drive, perferably an SSD for fast access.

-You can store all your DOTE Projects under a folder, eg. MY _DOTE_ PROJECTS
+You can store all your DOTE Projects under a folder, eg. MY _DOTE_ PROJECTS, in My Documents.

 Or you can store them in separate locations.